argonde/codeSkills/r/tweetSentimentAnalysis.md

 ---

 Other customised vectors were as well tried.
-The attitude variables can be also classified into:
+The sentiment variables can be also classified into:

    Affective (ruled by emotion) | Behavioural (by experience) | Cognitive (by norms & beliefs)